Secure Messaging App

 Standards-based cryptography, no homegrown crypto

-NoChat uses primitives anyone can audit: AES-256-GCM for content, P-256 ECDH for key agreement, HKDF-SHA256 for key derivation, and P-256 ECDSA for signatures.
+NoChat uses primitives anyone can audit: AES-256-GCM for content, ECDH (P-256 / X25519) for key agreement, HKDF-SHA256 for key derivation, and P-256 ECDSA for signatures.
 Calls use WebRTC with DTLS-SRTP.
-Post-quantum key encapsulation (ML-KEM) is implemented on the backend and on the roadmap for the client — we describe it as planned, not deployed, on the frontend.
+Direct messages also run a hybrid X25519 + ML-KEM (Kyber-1024) post-quantum key exchange today (with ML-DSA-65 / FIPS 204 signatures on the post-quantum prekeys); group chats and calls remain classical for now, and extending post-quantum coverage to them is on the roadmap.

 Frequently asked questions